amazon-braket/amazon-braket-examples/examples/analog_hamiltonian_simulation/README.md

-1. Introduction to Rydberg physics
+0. Introduction to Rydberg physics
-2. Introduction to Aquila
+1. Introduction to Aquila
-3. Ordered phase in Rydberg system
+2. Ordered phase in Rydberg system
-4. Solving MIS with Rydberg
+3. Solving MIS with Rydberg
+4. Lattice gauge theory